 Quiet Swing Door Openers

 These are ideal for meeting rooms and hotel corridors.
-They feature smooth, slow-moving arms and soft-stop technology that prevent impact noise.
-Some models also allow both manual and automatic operation modes, giving flexibility during maintenance or power outages.
+They feature smooth, slow-moving arms and soft-stop technology that prevents impact noise.
+Some models also support both manual and automatic operating modes, providing flexibility during maintenance or power outages.

 Silent Sliding Door Operators

 Perfect for library entrances or conference areas with glass partitions, silent sliding systems use belt drives and rubber rollers to achieve nearly frictionless movement.
-They take up less space and add a modern aesthetic while operating quietly and efficiently.
+They take up less space, add a modern aesthetic, and operate quietly and efficiently.

 Heavy-Duty Commercial Silent Operators

 For main entrances or double glass doors in hotels, heavy-duty openers with advanced DC motors and noise-reducing gears provide reliable performance even during high traffic hours.
-These models often include wireless access, safety sensors, and soft-closing control for minimal disturbance.
+These models often include wireless connectivity, safety sensors, and soft-closing control to minimise disturbance.

 Compact Automatic Door Kits for Retrofitting